-KAREN STRITTMATTER GALVIN ASSISTANT CONCERTMASTER
+KAREN STRITTMATTER GALVIN ACTING ASSOCIATE CONCERTMASTER

 Galvin has been a frequent soloist with NCS, most recently performing with Jacqueline Saed Wolborsky on Anna Clyne’s Prince of Clouds for concerts in Raleigh, Wilmington, and Chapel Hill.